Posterior Lumbar Interbody Fusion (PLIF) in Boston, MA

 This procedure fuses two of your vertebrae with implants and bone graft material.
 It stabilizes your spine.
 It can be used to treat pain caused by degenerative disc disease.

 If you’re in need of a PLIF procedure in the Boston area, spine surgeon Frank Pedlow, MD may be able to help.
+Dr. Pedlow is a member of the North American Spine Society and has years of experience performing safe and effective PLIF procedures.
 Give our office a call at (617) 227-9300 or request an appointment through our secure online form.

 Before the Procedure